Fast Girls: Promotion and release

 The film was launched at the Toronto International Film Festival in 2011 as Hall's first full-length feature.
 Members of the film's cast were promoting the film at the 2012 Cannes Film Festival in order to secure an international distributor for the movie, with the rights pre-acquired for the UK distribution by StudioCanal UK at the time of the film's launch.

 The premiere of the film took place in London's Leicester Square a few weeks ahead of the 2012 Summer Olympics, also to be held in London.
 The red carpet was not traditionally plain, but instead had track markings on it to simulate an athletics track.
 Guests attending the premiere included British athlete Dame Kelly Holmes.
 It went on general release in the UK on 15 June 2012.

 Reception

+On Rotten Tomatoes the film has a score of 83% based on reviews from 23 critics.

 Leslie Felperin reviewed the film for Variety when it aired at Cannes.
 She felt that the portrait of the environments in the film felt credible and while the film was also technically solid, it was quite obvious when stand-in athletes were used in long shots.
 Simon Reynolds saw the film for Digital Spy, saying that while it was entertaining, it was also cheesy and won't be considered a classic in the future.
 He gave the film three out of five stars.
-Mark Adams gave the film four out of five stars for the Daily Mirror, saying that it was an uplifting bit of pre-Olympics entertainment.
+Mark Adams gave the film four out of five stars for the Daily Mirror, calling it an uplifting bit of pre-Olympics entertainment.